Heal (film): Synopsis

 Heal begins with an opening monologue from Noonan-Gores in which the director states her concerns about the growing cases of disease due to the toxicity of the environment and food people consume.
 Noonan-Gores then transitions to gathering testimonials from those who have experienced mind-body medicine.

 Chiropractor Joe Dispenza describes his experience when he was hit by a car during a triathlon.
 He declined surgery and says he recovered by reconstructing his spine in his mind, and that his recovery led him to conduct research on mind-body medicine.

 Elizabeth Craig details her healthy, yet stressful life.
+Craig worked with Dianne Porchia, spiritual therapist and holistic mind-body-heart-soul stress reduction facilitator throughout her journey with cancer.
 Craig noticed something was physiologically wrong when she started developing frequent headaches and nausea.
 Doctors eventually diagnosed her with stage four colorectal cancer.
-Several scientists and mind-body practitioners discuss the role of stress in the modern age and its physiological effects.
+Several scientists and mind-body practitioners discuss the role of stress in the modern age and its physiological effects. in the movie Craig says, "It's the mind that gets in the way of healing."

 Next Eva Lee describes the appearances of skin rashes and boils throughout her body.
 Doctors diagnosed her with an unspecified autoimmune disease; she sought an alternative to medications.
 Bruce Lipton and David Hamilton then discuss quantum physics and chemistry applied to mind-body healing.

 The fourth person to be introduced is Anita Moorjani, who describes her experience with lymphoma.
 She believes that fear is the cause of her cancer and says her tumors dissolved within five weeks.
 Kelly Turner, who holds a Ph.D in social welfare, discusses her research on radical remissions.
 Kelly Brogan briefly discusses her experience in seeking alternative medicine as a way to circumvent taking medications for the rest of her life.
 Michael Beckwith weighs in with his views on pharmaceuticals.
 Bruce Lipton and Deepak Chopra express their concerns with prescription drug use for chronic illnesses.
 Anthony William describes his role in assessing patients and the importance of diet in treating chronic illnesses.